TranPhucVinh/C/Physical layer/File IO/System call/epoll/Working with FIFO.md

     }
 }
 ```
-**Result**:  1 byte is read until the whole string inside the pipe is read out.
+**Result**: 1 byte is read until the whole string inside the FIFO is read out.

 ```
 Open FIFO successfully 4